 Besides your credit score, how much you owe on your home (and other loans) also plays a big role.
 So, even with a good credit score, a high DTI will negatively impact your application.

-The RefiGuide can help you uncover the best home equity loans and HELOCs that are available with your specific credit score.
+The RefiGuide can help you uncover the best home equity loans and HELOCs that are available with your specific fico number.
 You can shop with multiple lenders and brokers that will outline the current minimum HELOC credit score requirements so you can know what is available and if you meet the HELOC guidelines for the amount you want to borrow and the best possible HELOC interest rate.

 Can I get a HELOC with a 600-credit score?